nus-cs2113-AY2122S1/tp/docs/team/bobowoo2468.md

       operations with data.
 For example, sorting by ascending price can allow tour agency planners to have a side-by-side comparison of the budget of tours, from the least expensive to the most expensive tours.

     * Highlights: Sorting is mostly implemented with using the natural sorting of String or Float.
-Hence, `Collections.sort()` is mainly used to sort an ArrayList of data.
-Sorting for local date-time is trickier, requiring the need for a defined `Comparator`.
+Sorting for local date-time requires the need for a defined `Comparator`.
 The program has allowed for sorting regardless of duplicates in the data.

 * Task: General **Parser** methods and code structure
 * Task: **Refactor code** to follow OOP guidelines